Skip to main content

 ./generate_envs/generate_envs.sh -t multi-node

-generate_envs.sh will copy env.backend01 file to <installation_directory>/.env
+generate_envs.sh will copy the env.backend01 file to <installation_directory>/.env

 1. Generate certificates

 You can generate and self-sign all required certificates using <installer_directory>/certificates/generate_certs.sh.
-Alternately, you can use certificates issued by your own CA. For POCs and first-time installations, it is recommended that you generate all certificates using generate_certs.sh.
+Alternately, you can use certificates issued by your own CA. For POCs and first-time installations, it is recommended you generate all certificates using generate_certs.sh.

-Run following command to generate and self-sign all required certificates.
+Run the following command to generate and self-sign all required certificates.
 The .env file is required to generate certificates.
-By default, the script looks for .env file under <installation directory>.
+By default, the script looks for the .env file under <installation directory>.
 This command must be run on backend-1.

 cd certificates/